 - Be certain that a beneficiary is named on your retirement accounts.
 Otherwise, those assets are controlled by your estate (or poured into your trust), which might be different than your intent or might unintentionally exclude an heir.

 - You may not be able to give all of your assets to your children.
 Without a nuptial agreement, your surviving spouse is entitled to an elective share equal to 30 percent of certain property included in the elective estate.

 Keep in mind that your ability to transfer property depends on who owns it.
 If you own an asset independently, you likely can give that to any beneficiary.
 But things change if you own property as joint tenants with a right of survivorship.
 Further, homestead laws in Florida control how that real property can be left in a will.

 When the real property in question is your principle residence, Florida homestead laws provide rules if you are married or have minor children.
 If those minor children are not those of your spouse, your spouse still has at least a right to a life estate in that home.
 This allows that spouse to remain in the home as long as desired.
 When the life estate ends, the house will be fully controlled by the remainder heirs, such as your children from the prior marriage, or sold so that the proceeds can be distributed.

 The distribution of assets is just one consideration.
 You also need a plan for managing assets that are held in a trust, guarding against harmful spending, and protecting the status of tax-deferred retirement accounts.

 Property division for blended families is more complex than average; this makes it even more important to have well-drafted documents that explain your wishes and distribute your property as intended.
 Plans like these aren’t completed in one day.
 It takes time and careful thought to consider each person in your family and the assets that you manage.

 Because estate planning requires state-specific guidance, it is especially important to work with an estate-planning attorney.
-If you’re ready to get started, give me a call.
-We can schedule an initial consultation and take it from there.
+If you’re ready to get started, contact an estate planning attorney to schedule an initial consultation and take it from there.